thaeny-dev/django-logtailer/README.md

 The logfile-entries are only added to the LogFile-Model/Admin when they doesn't exist already with the same name (e.g. 'Django-Log')

 ## Source
 Author: Thomas Häny <dev@haeny.de>
-Version: 1.1.2
+Version: 1.1.3
 Repo: https://github.com/thaeny-dev/django-logtailer
-Dependencies: Django (>=2)
+Dependencies: Django (>=2.2)
 Requires: Python 3.6+

 ##Changelog
+1.1.3   add error-message when file in logfile-path doesn't exist, add translation, for German as well
 1.1.2   move auto-register-code to apps.py, avoid running code during migrations, bugfixing
 1.1.1   Add auto-registering for LOGTAILER_REGISTER_LOGFILES
 1.1.0   Fork from fireantology/django-logtailer and integrate fixes (Django2-models, Python3.6-views)